dripemails/web/CONTRIBUTING.md

-# Contributing to DripEmails SMTP Server
+# Contributing to DripEmails.org

-Thank you for your interest in contributing to DripEmails SMTP Server!
-We welcome contributions from the community and appreciate your help in making this project better.
+Thank you for your interest in contributing to DripEmails.org!
+We welcome contributions from the community and appreciate your help in making this comprehensive email marketing platform better.

 ## 🤝 How to Contribute